-- Participation in CAI’s Online Communities is limited to members of the Pennsylvania & Delaware Valley Chapter and any membership representation group identified by the community (managers, attorneys, regional groups, etc).
+- Participation in CAI’s Online Communities is limited to members of the Keystone Chapter and any membership representation group identified by the community (managers, attorneys, regional groups, etc).

 - Members are encouraged to interact in the online community with each other by commenting on posts, posing questions or requests for information, sharing information, etc. Chapter staff will endeavor to monitor posts and comments and may remove posts or comments that it deems are inappropriate or not in keeping with CAI’s mission and the purpose of the online community.

 - The comments feature is intended to function as a forum to discuss the ideas in online posts and updates.
 Constructive debate - even pointed disagreement - is welcome, but personal attacks on other community members will not be tolerated and will be removed by CAI.
 Members who violate this policy may be removed from the online community.

 - CAI staff will endeavor to monitor every post, update and comment made in the forum.
 Keep this in mind when interacting within the community.

 - CAI’s Online Communities are not intended to function as a marketing tool and should not be used to publish advertisements, including job listings.